• Skip to primary navigation

 3. Beat in the eggs, one at a time.
 Then, beat in the pure vanilla, non-dairy milk, and vinegar.

-The vinegar reacts with the non-dairy milk to make homemade buttermilk which makes the cake extra tender.
+The vinegar reacts with the non-dairy milk to make homemade buttermilk, making the cake extra tender.

 💭 Tip: Be sure to use unsweetened non-dairy milk because it is much lower in carbs than cow's milk.